Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 To determine whether a person requires registration as a casual taxable person in a State, the foremost factor is to examine whether the transactions qualify as ‘supply’ under GST.

 If the activities do not qualify as ‘supply’, there is no question of registration under GST.
-For instance, if goods are taken from one State to another exclusively for display purposes in an exhibition and not for sale from the exhibition premises, they will not be treated as supply.
-Hence, casual taxable person registration will not be required.
+For instance, when someone takes goods from one State to another exclusively for display purposes in an exhibition and not for sale from the exhibition premises, the system does not treat it as supply.
+Hence, the person will not need casual taxable person registration.

 Some key factors determining eligibility for casual taxable person registration are: